 We are satisfied that the above Behaviour Policy is appropriate and to be adopted by the school.
 To be reviewed on an annual basis by the School Council, staff and Governing body.

-By order of the Governing Body of Bishop Martin CE Primary
+By order of the Governing E Body of Bishop Martin CE Primary

+(Signed) Dated

+(Headteacher)

-(Signed) Dated (Headteacher)
+(Signed) Dated (Chair of Governing Body)